django-cms/docs/docs/introduction/01-install.rst

 2. As another option, you can set up the project `using docker <https://www.django-cms.org/en/blog/2021/01/19/how-you-spin-up-a-django-cms-project-in-less-than-5-minutes/>`_.
 It is a good way for a developer locally without an external vendor and we use this option in this django CMS demo.

-3. The last option is to install :ref:`django CMS manually by using virtualenv <install-django-cms-by-hand>`.
+3. The last option is to install is creating a django CMS project manually into a local virutal environment by running the ``djangocms`` command.
+This will create a new Django project set up for running django CMS based on a django CMS-specific project template.
+See :ref:`Installing django CMS by hand <install-django-cms-by-hand>` for details.
 This option is a good way for developers that want to install everything by hand to understand better, have full control, or want to add to an existing Django project.

-In this tutorial we will cover both number 2 and 3.
+In this tutorial we will cover both number 2 and 3, including the explanation what exactly needs to happen when you add django CMS to a Django project.

 .. _install-with-quickstarter: